 Her Mx4 Storm SMG is the perfect tool to take out groups of enemies distracted by her decoys.

 The A-Team is your backup in case one of your S-Tier operators goes MIA and you need to do a Rescue Mission.
 The A-Tier is for those who are more specialized in their abilities but can be flexible enough when called upon.

 Doc is an A-Tier support operator thanks to his ability to heal and revive downed teammates from a distance.

 His Stim Pistol is useful when you don’t have the chance to get near your teammates for a revive.
 The only downside is the limited ammo.
 You need a clear shot before attempting a heal because you might accidentally heal the enemy or another player with full health.

 The starting weapon for Doc is an SG-CQB Shotgun which can be good for clearing out enemies swarming your teammates.
 Doc will be your guy if you need to heal only specific teammates.

-Being aware of what lurks in the corner is what Pulse does best.
+Being aware of what lurks in the corners is what Pulse does best.
 His Cardiac Sensor marks targets that can help your team plan your next move.
-At level 10, his ability will mark all enemies within close proximity automatically, which may come in very handy.
+At level 10, his ability marks all enemies within close proximity, which can be extremely handy.

 Pulse starts with an M1014 shotgun, which will help with taking out targets in close range.
 A bit of leveling is needed to unlock the SMG and Assault Rifles in his loadout.
 If it has a heartbeat, Pulse will detect it.